 Once you’ve arrived, if there’s time before your flight home, I suggest getting in one more taste of the islands.
 (Luggage storage is available in Terminal 2 of the airport, so you can move around without lugging your bags!)

-Not far from the airport is Pearl Harbor.
-For free, you can see the USS Arizona Memorial there and learn a little bit of the history that led up to the US’s entrance into WWII.
+Pearl Harbor: Not far from the airport is Pearl Harbor.
+For free, you can see the USS Arizona Memorial there and learn a little bit about the history that led up to the US’s entrance into WWII.

-If you didn’t see enough of Waikiki on Day 1, you can take a cab or Uber there for more sightseeing and souvenir shopping.
+If you didn’t see enough of Waikiki on Day 1, you could take a cab or Uber there for more sightseeing and souvenir shopping.

 Since this is Day 10 of our Hawaii itinerary, we will say aloha to the beautiful Hawaiian Islands.

-I hope this itinerary makes your Hawaiian vacation an exciting and fun one, full of local flavor.
-Whether you are traveling alone, coming as part of a couple, or taking the family – the islands have something for everyone and with this 10-day Hawaii itinerary you can experience the best it has to offer.
+I hope this 10-day Hawaii itinerary makes your vacation an exciting and fun one, full of local flavor.
+Whether you are traveling alone, coming as part of a couple, or taking the family – the islands have something for everyone.

 About the Author: